Frank-Lucas1304/Capstone/README.md

 #### Design
 For starters, when the world target is used we are referring to the game elements that are requires the user to hit them by pressing on a button.
-These targets are stored in a list called gameTargets.
-This was done since there was fixed amount of directions that the targets could go in and we wanted to avoid having to manage an ever growing list.
+These targets are stored in a list called `gameTargets`.
+This was done since there was fixed amount of directions that the targets could go in and we wanted to avoid having to manage an ever growing list each time.
 ```
   List<Target> gameTargets = new List<Target>();
 ```
 Target is a necessary class since every target needed their own "event" timer for the animations.
-This class was a first implementation of the idea.
 An improved iteration of this class was used for the Music Melody game.

-All possible targets are stored in
+Each Target instance has a `status` attribute

 The songs are handle almost the same way.
 Since they all have a bpm.